Getting Around Australia

-When arriving in Australia you will have to pay for public transport to where ever you are intending to stay.
-There are buses and taxi's available from most Australian airports.
+When arriving in Australia, you will need to pay for public transport to get to your accommodation.
+Buses and taxis are available at most airports.

 Public Transport

-There are many public transport options throughout Australia, these are available to help commuters get around a city, suburbs or interstate.
-All international students are eligible for student concessions, which means for a more affordable journey.
+Australia offers various public transport options to help commuters travel within cities, suburbs, or interstate.
+All international students are eligible for student concessions, making travel more affordable.

 Sydney